Observations and random thoughts.

 By WILLIAM LEDFORD

-Ledford is an EBCI tribal member currently residing in Albuquerque, N.M.
+Ledford is a member of the Eastern Band of Cherokee Indians currently residing in Albuquerque, N.M.